-Agricultural Education majors may choose from two options.
-The curriculum in agricultural education is designed to provide professional preparation for extension agents, for teachers of agricultural education and for persons in agriculture service areas where the knowledge, skills, attitudes and experiences essential to teaching are desirable attributes.
+The curriculum in agricultural education is designed to provide professional preparation for high school agriculture teachers (Broadfield Teaching option), extension agents, and persons in agriculture service areas where the knowledge, skills, attitudes and experiences essential to teaching are desirable attributes (Relations option).

 Professional courses in teacher training are provided in agricultural education, education and psychology.
 Persons preparing to teach spend 10-12 weeks in an approved high school agriculture department as student teachers.
 Students not planning to teach must substitute an approved internship program with an agricultural agency.
 Students in agricultural education gain leadership experiences through the Collegiate FFA Chapter or Collegiate 4-H.